da-niao-dan/Python-DS-ToolBox/README.md

 #### you modify or create some files
-git add * ## stage all files you modified git commit ## Say what you changed git push origin branchNameHere ## push changes to a remote branch
+git add * ## stage all files you modified git commit ## Say what you changed git commit -a -m 'changes descriptions' ## quicker, but essentially same as above git push origin branchNameHere ## push changes to a remote branch

 git checkout -b branchNameHere ## switch to a branch